RobinSetsuna/Sleight-of-Hand/doc/DesignDoc.md

 This is a summary of the project.

 ### Purpose
-> Provide a very brief statement about the project and the most important user group and user goals.
+- statement about the project: To create a casual strategy, stealth card game which can be taken beyond class as well as to improve our teammates' code, art and teamwork skills during the process.
+- user group: The most important user group as our target user are players who love strategy stealth games and cards game no matter they have much time to play or not.
+- user goals: can enjoy the fun of the casual strategy stealth card game even when don't have too much time for entertainment.
+Easy to play and get access to the game on iOS/Android.

 ### Glossary and Acronyms
 | Term | Definition |